 A: As mentioned in the previous section, the athletic metrics that we consider derive from a player’s tournament results.

-Ratings are a useful guideline for all PSAs, as they provide an indication of a player’s squash level relative to our current team and thus the likelihood of their being offered recruitment.
+The Universal Squash Rating system is a useful guideline for all PSAs, as it provides an indication of a player’s squash level relative to our current team and thus the likelihood of their being offered recruitment.

-As a starting point for the men’s team, we anticipate recruiting players with ratings of no less than 5.6.
-For women’s players, we anticipate recruiting players with ratings of 4.8 or higher.
+As a starting point for the men’s team, we anticipate recruiting players with a Universal Squash Rating of no less than 5.6.
+For women’s players, we anticipate a Universal Squash Rating of 4.8 higher.
 In both cases, we expect to be recruiting players who compete at the JCT level (or the equivalent level of tournament play internationally and/or in one’s home country.)

 WHAT ARE THE ACADEMIC AND CHARACTER REQUIREMENTS FOR ADMISSION TO UVA AS A RECRUITED ATHLETE?